DiveRecorderNG/DiveRecorderNG/README.md

-# Project to redevelop the legendary DiveRecorder application
+# Project to redevelop the legendary DiveRecorder